From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Overview

-The purpose of the cold-log index is to substantially decrease the amount of memory required to index write-cold records.
-The cold-log index is based upon a \textit{two-level index} design, and consists of a (small) in-memory structure and a (large) on-disk one.
-The key idea is to group multiple hash index entries together, to create \textit{hash chunks}.
-Each hash chunk contains a fixed number of entries (e.g., $32$), similar to those found in the hot-log index.
-Then, we employ an in-memory index to index the hash chunks, whereas we store the actual chunks on-disk.
-In essence, because we expect cold log-resident records to be accessed infrequently, we propose trading-off memory utilization for more disk I/O. In Section~\ref{sec:cold-index}, we provide a deep dive on its organization and operation.
+\bsubsection{Cold-Log Index.} The goal of the cold-log index is to reduce the memory resources needed to index cold records.
+It is based upon a \textit{two-level} index design, and consists of a (small) in-memory structure and a (large) on-disk one.
+The core idea is to group multiple hash index entries together, to create \textit{hash chunks}, and then index these chunks in-memory, while storing the actual chunks on-disk (more details in Section~\ref{sec:cold-index}).